GoogleCloudPlatform/cloud-builders/dotnet/README.md

 # Tool builder: gcr.io/cloud-builders/dotnet

-This directory contains the description for the `dotnet` Container Build step.
+This directory contains the description for the `dotnet` Cloud Build step.
 This step will run the .NET Core `dotnet` command line.
 This builder has three SDKs installed: